 In 2007 Amanda also became an instructor with the Gentle Modern School of Dog Training, Melbourne.
 Since October 2016, she has also coordinated the operation of GMSDT, Melbourne.

-Amanda is a member of the GDTA and Association of Pet Dog Trainers (APDT) Australia.
+Amanda is a member of the GDTA, Association of Pet Dog Trainers (APDT) Australia, and the Pet Professional Guild - International.

 Rodna was an instructor and trainer of the demo team at the German Shepherd Club.
 She is an accredited V.C.A. instructor.